ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 What kind of tracking pixels you are finding?
 Note, that you might need to accept all the cookies.

 Have you encountered ads when using some of the social platforms?
-You can check if it has analytics integrated.
+You can check if the advertising entity has analytics integrated.

 Use Exodus privacy to detect possible code signatures of the advertiser SDKs if the website has its own app.
 Many of the tracking capabilities are integrated into "partners", software.